 Health Communication (MA)

-Emerson’s MA program in Health Communication, offered in collaboration with Tufts University School of Medicine where students can pursue an MS in the same subject, is a unique program emphasizing application firmly grounded in theory and research.
+Emerson’s Master of Arts program in Health Communication, offered in collaboration with Tufts University School of Medicine, is a unique program emphasizing application firmly grounded in theory and research.
 It will provide you with the knowledge and skills necessary to plan, deliver, and evaluate health information and disease prevention campaigns; advocate for health policy initiatives; manage healthcare delivery systems; and inform, influence, and motivate a diverse community of private and public audiences about health and medical concerns.